-- 9.13.
-The spare AAIs will not be used on pupils who are not at risk of anaphylaxis or where there is no parental consent. - 9.14.
-Where consent and authorisation has been obtained, this will be recorded in their IHP.
+- 10.12.
+Medical authorisation and parental consent will be obtained from all pupils believed to be at risk of anaphylaxis for the use of these spare AAIs in emergency situations. - 10.13.
+The spare AAIs will not be used on pupils who are not at risk of anaphylaxis or where there is no parental consent. - 10.14.
+Where consent and authorisation has been obtained, this will be recorded in their IHP. - 10.15.

-9.15.
 The school will maintain a Register of AAIs and details or to whom and how they should be administered on the Code Red posters around the building.
-This includes the following:

-- Name of pupil

-- Class

-- Known allergens

-- Risk factors for anaphylaxis

-- Whether medical authorisation has been received

-- Whether written parental consent has been received

-- Dosage requirements
+This includes the following: - Name of pupil - Class - Known allergens - Risk factors for anaphylaxis - Whether medical authorisation has been received - Whether written parental consent has been received - Dosage requirements

-10. Medical emergencies
+11. Medical emergencies

-- 10.1.
-Medical emergencies will be handled in line with the First Aid Policy. - 10.2.
-The school will ensure that emergency medication is always readily accessible and never locked away, whilst remaining secure and out of reach of other pupils. - 10.3.
+- 11.1.
+Medical emergencies will be handled in line with the First Aid Policy. - 11.2.
+The school will ensure that emergency medication is always readily accessible and never locked away, whilst remaining secure and out of reach of other pupils. - 11.3.
 The Head will ensure that there is a sufficient number of staff who have been trained in administering emergency medication by an appropriate healthcare professional.

-11. Monitoring and review
+12. Monitoring and review

-- 11.1.
-This policy will be reviewed annually by the Principal and the Head. - 11.2.
-Records of medication which have been administered on school grounds will be monitored and the information will be used to improve school procedures. - 11.3.
-Staff members who are trained to administer medication will routinely recommend any improvements to the procedure. - 11.4.
-Hurlingham School will seek advice from any relevant healthcare professionals as deemed necessary. - Date created: Autumn 2021 (previously incorporated in First Aid and Medical Policy) - Date of last review: September 2023 - Date for next review: June 2024
+- 12.1.
+This policy will be reviewed annually by the Principal and the Head. - 12.2.
+Records of medication which have been administered on school grounds will be monitored and the information will be used to improve school procedures. - 12.3.
+Staff members who are trained to administer medication will routinely recommend any improvements to the procedure. - 12.4.
+Hurlingham School will seek advice from any relevant healthcare professionals as deemed necessary.

+Appendix 1

-Appendix 1 Hurlingham School - HS MED 2 Request for Short Term Administration of Medicine Form - please use the link below:
+Hurlingham School - HS MED 2 Request for Short Term Administration of Medicine Form - please use the link below: